-A successful social transition and feeling a sense of connection and belonging to the university supports a successful academic transition.
-There are a wide range of initiatives students can get involved in to help meet like-minded others outside their programmes of study.
+Establishing a social network and experiencing a genuine sense of belonging contributes significantly to a smooth academic transition.
+There are a wide range of initiatives students can get involved in to help meet like-minded people outside their programmes of study.
 The information below is generic – you can find school-based ideas in the good practice section of this Toolkit (in the thematic summary and on the good practice spreadsheet – see the Connectedness & Belonging sections of each document).
 See also the university’s Connect & Belong initiative (awaiting link).

 Every new first-year undergraduate student is allocated a STaR Mentor, a fellow student in their second or third year of study as a helping hand and someone who can offer reassurance, support and advice from a student point of view.
-They signpost Mentees towards university services where needed but it can be very reassuring for a new student initially to ask questions that they may feel are too insignificant to ask a member of staff.
+They signpost mentees where necessary, but it is also comforting for new students to be able to ask trivial questions they may be hesitant to approach staff members with.
 STaR Mentors will contact their mentees at the start of the academic year to introduce themselves.
-If a student needs help accessing their STaR Mentor, or any questions please email: email@example.com
+If a student needs help accessing their STaR Mentor, you feel they would benefit from a Mentor to talk to, or if you have any questions please email: email@example.com

 Looking After Yourself

 Life Tools programme

 The Life Tools programme is a psycho-educational training programme.
 It is part of the Student Wellbeing Services’ proactive strategy to support students in managing their transition to university and throughout their studies.
 The aim is to provide the knowledge and skills contributing to students’ ongoing personal, academic, and professional development.
 Students can access the Life Tools blog, covering topics related to the talks/webinars.
 For a list of the topics covered in the programme, see the link on the Life Tools page on Essentials, or click on the brochure to the right.